epitome-mvc/Epitome/README.md

 If you feel strongly about semantics of the patterns used, you should look at [Digesting JavaScript MVC – Pattern Abuse Or Evolution?](http://addyosmani.com/blog/digesting-javascript-mvc-pattern-abuse-or-evolution/) by Addy Osmani, a talk he gave at London Ajax recently.

-Epitome's API is still subject to changes, which means documentation is not overly verbose.
-The code itself is with a lot of inline comments added to help you understand it better.
+Epitome's API is still subject to change, which means documentation is not overly verbose.
+The non-minified code has a lot of inline comments to ease understanding and development.

-The creation and logic employed in the writing of Epitome has been documented in several blog posts:
+The creation and logic employed in the writing of Epitome has been documented in several blog posts on the QMetric tech blog:

 * [Creating the Model](http://tech.qmetric.co.uk/creating-your-own-mvc-like-data-model-class-in-mootools_59.html)
 * [Creating the Model.Sync](http://tech.qmetric.co.uk/building-a-mootools-micro-mvc-part-2-adding-sync-to-your-model_132.html)
 * [Adding the template](http://tech.qmetric.co.uk/epitome-template-a-lightweight-templating-engine-for-mootools-that-works_190.html)
 * [Testing it in CI via Travis CI](http://tech.qmetric.co.uk/automating-javascript-ci-with-buster-js-and-travisci_205.html)

+Current version: *0.0.6*

 ## Epitome.Model